thymeleaf/thymeleaf-docs/docs/tutorials/Using-Thymeleaf.md

 ```

 You might be thinking: Precedence?
 We haven't talked about that yet!
 Well, don't
-worry because that is exactly what next chapter is about.
+worry because that is exactly what the next chapter is about.